 BF Series Gun Safes have a body thickness of two inches providing a combined 7 gauge steel wall thickness.
 Sandwiched between the inner and outer formed steel bodies, DryLight compound provides temperature control to protect the contents of the safe below 350 degrees should it be in a 1275-degree F fire burning for 90 minutes.

 The door is secured to the container by two commercial grade, adjustable ball bearing hinges.
-BF Series gun safes can be ordered with a left or right hand swing door.
+BF Series gun safes can be order with a left or right hand swing door.

 Smooth and clean prep work provides stunning finishes.
 Once a gun safe has been assembled, it is placed inside the “GOFF” shot blast machine.
 The Goff hurls .030" tungsten shot at a velocity of 11,000 feet per minute at the safe as it is rotated.
 The result is the safe is de-scaled providing a clean surface for the prep, prime and painting process.